 “The Greek community in 1955 was living in Manhattan.
-From 1960 we started moving to Astoria.
+From 1960, we started moving to Astoria.
 We liked it because there were not very high buildings.
-We felt like we were in Europe — in Greece,” Vasilios Gkatzonis, the owner of Akropolis meat market in Astoria, told the Greek Reporter.
+We felt like we were in Europe—in Greece,” Vasilios Gkatzonis, the owner of Akropolis meat market in Astoria, told Greek Reporter.

 However, with time, things changed.
-Recent changes to building codes and zoning means that higher buildings and larger businesses have been slowly encroaching and invading this quintessential Greek city.
+Recent changes to building codes and zoning mean that higher buildings and larger businesses have slowly been encroaching and invading this quintessential Greek city.
 “Over here, the buildings were all these little houses,” Gkatzonis told the Greek Reporter, pointing to new high-rise buildings.

 The ultimate effect of this has been higher rents and property prices for the local community.